From meeting to done in four steps

 Sync and track to done

-Action items flow into the tools your team already runs on.
-Bi-directional sync with Linear, Jira, Asana, and Trello keeps status in lockstep across systems.
+Confirmed action items flow into the tools your team already runs on.
+Bi-directional status sync with Linear and Jira keeps both sides in lockstep, and Asana gets a one-way push.
 Slack handles notifications and overdue nudges.
 The Gantt view shows timelines, dependencies, and milestones.
 Carlton, the built-in AI assistant, answers questions against your real workspace data.

 Gantt for the team